Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 In summary, the \Planck\ limits on $r$ are consistent with the BKP limits from $B$-mode measurements.
-Both data sets are consistent with $r=0$.
-However, both datasets are compatible with a tensor-scalar ratio of $r\approx0.09$ at the 95\% level.
+Both data sets are consistent with $r=0$; however, the combined data sets yield an upper limit to the tensor-to-scalar ratio of $r\approx0.09$ at the 95\,\% level.
 The \Planck\ temperature constraints on $r$ are limited by cosmic variance.
 The only way of improving these limits, or potentially detecting gravitational waves with $r\la0.09$, is through direct $B$-mode detection.
-The \Planck\ 353\,GHz polarization maps \citep{planck2014-XXX} show that at frequencies of around 150\,GHz, Galactic dust emission is an important contaminant at the $r\approx0.05$ level even in the cleanest regions of the sky. {\BKP} demonstrates further that on small regions of the sky covering a few hundred square degrees (typical of ground based $B$-mode experiments), the \Planck\ 353\,GHz maps are of limited use as monitors of polarized Galactic dust emission because of their low signal-to-noise level.
-To achieve limits substantially below $r\approx 0.05$ will require observations of comparable high sensitivity over a range of frequencies, and with increased sky coverage.
+The \Planck\ 353-GHz polarization maps \citep{planck2014-XXX} show that at frequencies of around 150\,GHz, Galactic dust emission is an important contaminant at the $r\approx0.05$ level even in the cleanest regions of the sky. {\BKP} demonstrates further that on small regions of the sky covering a few hundred square degrees (typical of ground based $B$-mode experiments), the \Planck\ 353-GHz maps are of limited use as monitors of polarized Galactic dust emission because of their low signal-to-noise level.
+To achieve limits substantially below $r\approx 0.05$ will require observations of comparably high sensitivity over a range of frequencies, and with increased sky coverage.
 The forthcoming measurements from Keck Array and BICEP3 at 95\,GHz and the Keck Array receivers at 220\,GHz should offer significant improvements on the current constraints.
 A number of other ground-based and sub-orbital experiments should also return high precision $B$-mode data within the next few years \citep[see][for a review]{Abazajian:2015b}.